The Netherlands Institute for the Near East

 • Additional remarks

 NINO and UBL are currently working on connecting the Böhl Collection’s catalogue database to the University Library’s catalogue and find-and-request system.
-We aim to complete this project before the start of the new academic year (September 2024).
 When finished, all clay tablets may be found by their inventory number in the UBL Online Catalogue, and directly requested from there.
-For more information, please contact NINO Director Dr W. Waal.

 All cuneiform objects that are not clay tablets or clay bullae are housed at the National Museum of Antiquities, Leiden (RMO) as of May 2024:

 In addition, all non-cuneiform objects are housed at RMO: small numbers of Mesopotamian terracottas, Luristan bronzes, Egyptian antiquities and varia.
-These objects are available for research by request; please contact NINO Director Dr W. Waal.
+These objects are available for research by request; please contact NINO’s Curator of the Böhl Collection, Dr. R. de Boer to make arrangements.

 Digital access: CDLI

-The Cuneiform Digital Library Initiative (CDLI) has digitised the Böhl Collection, and the larger part of all images are available.
-In 2024, all cuneiform texts in the Böhl Collection (including cylinder seals) will be completely included in CDLI.
-Smaller public collections of cuneiform collections in the Netherlands – notably the National Museum of Antiquities (RMO) – are added to CDLI at the same time.
+The Cuneiform Digital Library Initiative (CDLI) has digitised the Böhl Collection, and the larger part is already available on the CDLI website.
+We aim to include information and images of all cuneiform texts in the Böhl Collection (including cylinder seals) completely in CDLI through a final update.

-View all tablets and seals (3,355 items) of the Böhl Collection in CDLI.
+View current tablets and seals (3,355 items) of the Böhl Collection in CDLI.

 Publications and further details